 Collection: Konstantin Grcic

-Grcic's journey into design began with a practical foundation: he trained as a cabinetmaker before studying industrial design at the Royal College of Art in London.
+Konstantin Grcic journey into design began with a practical foundation: he trained as a cabinetmaker before studying industrial design at the Royal College of Art in London.
 This blend of hands-on craftsmanship and academic rigor profoundly shaped his design philosophy.
 He also apprenticed with Jasper Morrison, another influential figure in minimalist design.
 In 1991, Grcic established his own studio, Konstantin Grcic Industrial Design (KGID), in Munich (now based in Berlin).

 His work is characterized by a deep investigation into materials, production processes, and technology, often resulting in innovative and sometimes unexpectedly angular or deconstructed forms.
 While his aesthetic is frequently described as "pared down" or "spartan," Grcic prefers the term "simplicity," emphasizing functionality and a respect for how objects are made and used.
 He believes design carries a significant responsibility, extending from an object's creation to its entire lifecycle.